 Too bad I don’t have the saved chat sessions where such offensive comments were being hurled at people or you would have it in your inbox by now.

 Last but not least, I think your idea of having a blog page concerning this particular issue and the like rocks.

 January 19, 2012 at 8:33 am

-i completly agree withsnowhite.
+i completely agree with snowhite.
 One must warn these kind of people.
-Rather ill say, throw them away from this site completly
+Rather ill say, throw them away from this site completely

 January 19, 2012 at 2:06 am (Edit)